Thomas M. Eisenbach — New York Fed

 Welcome to my personal website!

-I am a Research Advisor in the Research and Statistics Group at the Federal Reserve Bank of New York.
+I am a Research Advisor at the Federal Reserve Bank of New York and a member of the Finance Theory Group.
 My main research interests are in financial economics with links to macroeconomics, in particular the role that frictions play for financial institutions, financial markets, and the economy more broadly.
 I have worked on issues of financial stability such as rollover risk and fire sales, as well as on bank supervision and monetary policy transmission.

 Curriculum Vitae